Jessie Murray: Women's suffrage activism

-Murray was a member of the Women's Freedom League, a militant organisation for women's suffrage, founded in 1907, which eschewed violence in favour of non-violent tactics; Turner was also a member, while Turner's two sisters were members of the Women's Social and Political Union.
+Murray was a member of the Women's Freedom League, a militant organisation for women's suffrage, founded in 1907, which eschewed violence in favour of non-violent tactics; Turner was also a member, and one of Turner's two sisters was a member of the Women's Social and Political Union.

 On Black Friday—18 November 1910—a suffragette demonstration of 300 women marchers was treated with violence, some of it sexual, by the Metropolitan Police and bystanders.
 Murray and the journalist Henry Brailsford collected 135 statements from demonstrators, nearly all of which described acts of violence against the women; 29 of the statements also included details of violence that included sexual indecency.
-Their findings were published and, in February 1911, the memorandum was presented to the Home Office, along with a formal request for a public inquiry.
-The Home Secretary, Winston Churchill, refused to set one up.
+Their findings were published and, in February 1911, their memorandum was presented to the Home Office, along with a formal request for a public inquiry.
+The Home Secretary, Winston Churchill, refused to establish one.

-Murray was a member of the Women's Tax Resistance League, a direct action organisation that used tax resistance to protest the lack of vote.
+From at least April 1910 Murray was a member of the Women's Tax Resistance League, a direct action organisation that used tax resistance to protest against the lack of votes for women.
 Murray hosted group meetings at her house and, in 1911, had property seized by bailiffs for non-payment of her taxes.
 She wrote on her demand "I, a member of the Tax Resistance League, hereby declare that I have conscientious objections to paying King's taxes so long as women are denied the suffrage.
 I maintain that taxation without representation is unconstitutional."
 Her debts were covered by the sale of a sideboard and chairs, although she refused to allow her property to be purchased back by her friends.
-In 1913 Murray donated ten shillings, sixpence to the Tax League; such funds were often used by the League to buy back seized property.
+In 1913 Murray donated 10s 6d to the Tax Resistance League; such funds were often used by the League to buy back seized property.